mechtronica/mechtronica.net/rules/mech-building/components.md

 {.table}

 ### Attachments
-Attachments are components that orovide some sort of utility or offensive capability.
+Attachments are components that provide some sort of utility or offensive capability.
 These components are not in constant use, so they only draw resources when used.
 Attachment components can also be placed in a mech's arm sections, unlike the Infrastructure components discussed above.

 #### Weapons
 Weapons are attachments that are primarily intended for combat.
 In the harsh world of Mechtronica, mechaneers require a diverse array of unique weapon types to stay safe.